 The Guide to enter Sciences Po

 In theory, if you want, you can even try them all in the same year.
-You just have to weigh the advantages and disadvantages, especially since the exams are not identical (cost of the exam, distribution of revisions, travel, etc).
+You just have to weigh the advantages and disadvantages, especially since the exams are not identical (cost of the exam, distribution of revisions, travel, etc.).

 The Sciences Po competitive examination tests:

-How to revise for Sciences Po :
+How to study for Sciences Po:

 19 thoughts on “The Guide to enter Sciences Po